ZeroPvlse/nyarii/README.md

 **!!!!
 IMPOWTANT !!!!**

-Pwease onwy use this toolkitty on systems you have pewmission to test nya~! octo thinks pevmission is optional, but your wocal waw enfowcement might not agwee OwO.
+Pwease onwy use this toolkitty on systems you have pewmission to test nya~! nyarii thinks pevmission is optional, but your wocal waw enfowcement might not agwee OwO.

-octo.xyx is cweated for education and authorized testing onwy!
+nyarii is cweated for education and authorized testing onwy!
 Using it against targets without pewmission couwd be iwwegal and get you in twubble!
 Pwease be a responsibwe hackew (⁄ ⁄>⁄ ▽ ⁄<⁄ ⁄).

 ## (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ Contwibuting